czli2106/dubhacks25/README.md

 The script will:
 - Check dependencies
-- Install all required packages
+- Install required packages
-- Create environment template
+- Create an environment template
-- Start both backend and frontend
+- Start the Next.js development server
 - Open the application

 ### **Option 2: Manual Setup**